 An aggravated white collar crime is defined under the Florida White Collar Crime Victim Protection Act as “engaging in at least two white collar crimes that have the same or similar victims, results, accomplices, intents, or methods of commission, or that are otherwise related by certain characteristics showing the offenses are not isolated from each other.”
 An aggravated white collar crime is a first degree felony.

 It is important to hire a defense attorney if you are charged with or believe you are being investigated for committing a white collar crime.
 Common defenses include 1) Challenging or disproving the state’s case and 2) Entrapment, which is when law enforcement induced someone to commit a crime that he/she would not have committed otherwise.
-If you’re in the UK it might be worth considering Thomas Boyd Whyte.
-After a long search, a friend told me that they were a strong contender but found a different legal representative.

 For more information on the different types of white collar crimes, please visit: http://www.hg.org/article.asp?id=36300